panulogic/cisf/README.md

 Above you have already seen use of fails().
 It assumes it is called with a function as argument which it will call without arguments.
-If the argument function throws an error fails() returns true, else it causes an error.
+If the argument -function throws an error fails() returns true, else it causes an error.